KendallButler98/KendallButler98/README.md

 ## About

-I am a PhD in Physics transitioning into data science, excited to apply my skills to deliver data-driven solutions and actionable insights.
-With my doctorate, I offer persistence, adaptability, and tested problem-solving ability
+I am a PhD in Physics transitioning into data science, excited to apply my skills to deliver data-driven solutions.
+With my doctorate, I offer persistence, adaptability, and tested problem-solving ability.

 **Education and PhD Research Summary:**
 - **PhD Physics**, Drexel University (2025)